Chinese Desserts: 52 Sweets People from China (Actually) Enjoy

 18. Tanghulu

-Sticks of Chinese Tanghulu.
+Chinese dessert, Tanghulu.

 “When I lived in Beijing as a kid, I loved tanghulu.
 It’s more of a snack than a dessert, but it’s very sweet.” – justicecactus